Navigate to content

 18.5.
 Data compilation

-The data of non-responded enterprises with more than 19 persons employed and essential smaller enteprises are imputed based on administrative data, data of the previous period or available data from short-term statistics.
+In the case of missing or unreliable data, estimate imputation based on established regulations will be used.
+The data of non-responded enterprises with more than 19 persons employed and essential smaller enterprises are imputed based on administrative data, data of the previous period or using the donor imputation method.

 18.6.
 Adjustment